wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

 # Infinite Loops

 ## What are infinite loops and when do they occur?
+Infinite loops are logic errors that cause a recipe to run continuously because an action in the recipe is also triggering the recipe again.

 Infinite loops occur most commonly when the recipe is performing a **bi-directional** sync (ie. when there is more than 1 application and data moves from Application A to Application B and back to A)

 The example below shows how an infinite loop may occur: